What was the Trojan War? Was it real?

 The Trojan War is thought to have been inspired by actual events that took place in the late Bronze Age (c.1200 to 1150 BC).

-The most famous version of the Trojan War story survives in an epic poem called the Iliad.
+The most famous version of the Trojan War story survives in an epic poem, called the Iliad.

 This poem is thought to have been originally spoken orally and transmitted from poet to poet by word of mouth, before being first written around 800 BC by a mysterious person called Homer.

-It is not clear who Homer really was, as there is no surviving historical evidence of his existence aside from the Iliad, and another poem attributed to him, called the Odyssey
+It is not clear who Homer really was, as there is no surviving historical evidence of his existence aside from the Iliad and another poem attributed to him, called the Odyssey

-Ancient people believed that he was a real person: a Greek poet who lived either on the Aegean Island of Chios, or the cities of Smyrna or Colophon, on the west coast of modern Turkey.
+Nevertheless, ancient people believed that he was a real person: a Greek poet who lived either on the Aegean Island of Chios, or the cities of Smyrna or Colophon, on the west coast of modern Turkey.

 However, regardless of whether he existed or not, the Iliad became the version of the Trojan War that most people in the ancient world knew.